-When to start Tummy Time?
+When to Start Tummy Time

-Postpartum Symptoms at 3 Weeks
+Mood Swings at 3 Weeks Postpartum

 You might still be experiencing postpartum mood swings, which I describe in detail during Weeks 1 and 2.
 I think I have cried every day over the past week for a few minutes.
 I sort of cry, clean myself out, and then feel better and move on.
 I am tired because I am sleeping for only about 6 or so hours since I need to get my older kids down, get up around 2 or 3 to pump, and then be up at 6 to wake my older kids up for school.
 Try to get a lot of rest, eat healthily, drink a ton of water and healthy fluids, and tell yourself to take things one at a time.
 Make sure you are getting the right vitamins and nutrients including additional iron and Vitamin D. A good breastfeeding supplement might contain all of these.
 This might be a good time to try to get out and see some friends.
 Meeting a friend or family member for a walk outside with the baby can lift your spirits.
 If you have negative thoughts towards yourself or your baby, seek the care of a health care professional immediately.

-How Much Breastmilk should a 3 Week Old Baby Get?
+How Much Breastmilk should a 3-Week-Old Baby Get?